Skip to main content Skip to secondary navigation

 The objective of the HIT Fund is to advance technologies to the point where additional external funding and/or technology transfer is achieved.
 The following evaluation criteria will be considered during the review process:

-• Demonstrated interest from potential industry partners or customers.
-If interest has not been established, the proposed Statement of Work includes a discovery activity as an early milestone.
+• Clearly identified market need, as evidenced by demonstrated interest from potential industry partners or customers.
+If interest has not been established, the proposed Statement of Work includes a needs-discovery or product-market fit activity as an early milestone.

 • Competitive advantage over solutions that are currently available or in development.
 If unknown, the proposed Statement of Work includes a competitive analysis activity as an early milestone.